shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/planning.md

   * AWS Direct Connect
   * Other VPN solution

 We highly recommand you to leverage Direct Connect.
-Direct Connect guarantees the lowest latency possible to the Shotgun services, a consistent network experience, and allow you to leverage the optimization AWS is relying on to guarantee an optimal performance across the globe.
+Direct Connect guarantees the lowest latency possible to the {% include product %} services, a consistent network experience, and allow you to leverage the optimization AWS is relying on to guarantee an optimal performance across the globe.

 ## Next Step